West Virginia Deed of Trust Form

 Power of Sale Clause

-One advantage for lenders from conveyance instruments such as a deed of trust is that they contain a “power of sale” clause, which allows for a non-judicial foreclosure on a defaulted loan.
+One advantage for lenders using a deed of trust is that they contain a “power of sale” clause, which allows for a non-judicial foreclosure on a defaulted loan.
 This eliminates certain legal expenses and expedites the foreclosure process.

 Deed of Trust (Preview)